"The Dressmaker," a "black comedy of revenge and haute couture" now on Amazon Prime that

 Molly gets into the act when she brings some extra-strength cakes to Irma.
 "Go easy on them cakes, I made them a bit stronger than she [Tilly] would have," Molly warns her.
 "She's young; she doesn't understand pain like we do."

-The film, which features Liam Hemsworth as Tillie's love interest Teddy, adds a delightful ending to the cannabis cake episode involving the local police Sergeant, played by Hugo Weaving.
+The film, which features the splendid Liam Hemsworth (Miley's and Katniss's man) as Tillie's love interest Teddy, and adds a delightful ending to the cannabis cake episode involving the local cross-dressing police sergeant, played by Hugo Weaving.

 It's almost a modern The Count of Monte Cristo, another tale of revenge that includes a stylish stranger, and hashish.
 As in the Spanish TV series The Time Between Seams (aka The Time In Between, now on Netflix), it's nice to watch women reclaiming their power using their traditional skills of sewing – and cooking.